rspect2014/retro-fever-template/README.md

   * `+figwheel` - Adds support for figwheel which dynamically loads changes in cljs files and gives you a connected ClojureScript REPL.

-  * `+weasel` - Add support for weasel, a interactive ClojureScript REPL
+  * `+weasel` - Add support for weasel, a interactive browser connected ClojureScript REPL using websockets

 Usage example with "rf-test" as desired project name: